GregorR/nibackup/README.md

 nibackup is the daemon.
 Running it is very simple:
 `sudo nibackup <directory to back up> <backup directory>`.
-It will start with a full synchronization, then use fanotify to watch for future changes.
+It will start with a full synchronization, then use fanotify and inotify to watch for future changes.
 Additional options are available to control wait times, ignore dotfiles, etc. `sudo` is necessary to use fanotify: nibackup will drop its root privileges as soon as it can.

 nibackup-purge purges old data from a backup.
 `nibackup-purge -a <age> <backup>`